sanjinso/dft200-control/README.md

 - Bluetooth Connection to DFT200
 - [dft200-go](https://github.com/leoluk/dft200-go) by [leoluk](https://github.com/leoluk)

-## Planned
+## Planned Features

 - Custom Icons for notifications
-- I also have an DFT100 and might add compatibility to more treadmills.
+- Adding compatibility for more treadmills (I also have an DFT100)
-- A Dashboard application to visualize the usage data of your treadmill.
+- A Dashboard application to visualize the usage data of your treadmill

 ## Changelog